dragonlady05/strong_password_detect_regex/README.md

 # strong_password_detect_regex

 #Write a function that uses regular expressions to make sure the complexity of the password is strong
-#Strong password must be at least 8 characters long, contains both uppercase and lowercase characters, contains at least one digit, and contains special symbol
+#Strong password must be at least 8 characters long, contains both uppercase and lowercase characters, contains at least one digit, and contains special chacracter
 #Test the string against multiple regex patterns to validate its strength
 #Takes user input